Deploy NemoClaw to a Remote GPU Instance

 Run NemoClaw on a remote GPU instance through Brev.

-The preferred path is to provision the VM, run the standard NemoClaw installer on that host, and then run nemoclaw onboard.
+Prefer provisioning the VM first, running the standard NemoClaw installer on that host, and then running nemoclaw onboard.

 Prerequisites